ABOUT THE PROJECT

 Kalbar proposes to extract 170Mt of ore to produce around 8Mt of heavy mineral concentrate (HMC) over 20 years.

 Heavy mineral concentrate is the valuable heavy mineral that has been extracted from the ore but not yet been processed into final mineral products.

-Subject to approvals, Kalbar proposes to begin construction of the project in 2019, with mining operations to commence in 2020.
-Construction and commissioning/start-up will take approximately twelve months.
+Subject to approvals, Kalbar proposes to begin construction of the project in early 2020, with mining operations to commence approximately twelve months later.

 The approvals process for the Fingerboards Mineral Sands Project includes an Environment Effects Statement (EES) under the Victorian Environment Effects Act 1978.
-Kalbar anticipates that decisions on the EES, mining work plan, mining licence and cultural heritage management plan will take place in early 2019.
+Kalbar anticipates that decisions on the EES, mining work plan, mining licence and cultural heritage management plan will take place in late 2019 or early 2020.

 Kalbar proposes to use open cut mining methods to extract the ore.
 The ore will be fed to a mining unit plant (MUP) for slurrying and pumping to the wet concentrator plant (WCP).
 There the slurried ore will undergo initial onsite processing to produce mineral concentrate to export for further processing into commercial products such as zircon and rutile.
 The heavy mineral is separated from the mining by-products (clay and quartz) using gravity separation equipment (screens, spirals, cyclones, and classifiers) that work much the same way as gold panning.
 Mining will be conducted 24 hours/day and 365 days/year.

 Approximately 96% of the mined ore is returned to the void.
 Overburden and topsoil are returned and rehabilitation occurs on the reinstated land surface behind the advancing open cut.

 REVISED PROJECT DESCRIPTION